 8 Things You May Not Know About Nutella

 Around the world, the incidence of Nutella-related crimes is on the rise.
-This year the chocolate-hazelnut spread made headlines in Germany, where thieves pulled off a $20,000 heist, stealing 5.5 metric tons of the sweet stuff from a parked truck.
+In 2013 the chocolate-hazelnut spread made headlines in Germany, where thieves pulled off a $20,000 heist, stealing 5.5 metric tons of the sweet stuff from a parked truck.
 Several weeks earlier, Columbia University found itself at the center of “Nutella-gate,” an expose smearing the school for spending $6000 per week on the spread for one of its dining facilities, where students were allegedly snarfing 100 pounds of it per day.
-Here are eight things you may not know about this super addictive snack.
+Here are some things you may not know about this super addictive snack.

 1. Napoleon and Hitler are responsible for the world's Nutella addiction.